Review the frequently asked questions related to planning and development in the Municipality of Trent Lakes.

 Trailers, or park model trailers fall under prohibited habitation within the Municipality of Trent Lakes and are not a permitted use for habitation.

-Check your zone category from our Comphensive Zoning By-law in cohesion with our Zoning Maps to identify if a minimum dwelling size applies.
+Check your zone category from our Comprehensive Zoning By-law in cohesion with our Zoning Maps to identify if a minimum dwelling size applies.
 For further information about dwelling sizes, consult the Ontario Building Code or check with your private insurance broker for insurable sizes.

 Only one dwelling is permitted per property.
 Each dwelling shall meet the minimum code requirements of the Ontario Building Code for acceptable foundations and construction.